-For the tax years ended December 31, 2006, 2005 and 2004, CSC and CSVC qualified to be taxed as regulated investment companies ("RICs") under applicable provisions of the Internal Revenue Code.
+For the tax years ended December 31, 2007 and 2006, CSC and CSVC qualified to be taxed as RICs under applicable provisions of the Internal Revenue Code.
 As RICs, CSC and CSVC must distribute at least 90% of their taxable net investment income (investment company taxable income) and may either distribute or retain their taxable net realized gain on investments (capital gains).
 To the extent that we retain capital gains and declare a deemed dividend to shareholders, at the corporate rate, on the distribution, and the shareholders would receive a tax credit equal to their proportionate share of the tax paid.
-Both CSC and CSVC intend to meet the applicable qualifications to be taxed as RICs in future years; however, either company's ability to meet certain portfolio diversification requirements of RICs in future years may not be controllable by such company.